Strength and Power Come From Purpose

 Is your life being nourished?
 It’s a no bullshit question, and you owe yourself an honest answer.
 Do you have purpose in your life that feeds and rejuvenates you?
 I’m not asking if you have responsibilities.
 I’m not asking if you have a busy schedule.
 Most men I know have plenty of both.
 Most men I know are good men who get their ass up every morning, work hard to earn some bucks…maybe a lot of bucks…to pay for whatever it is to take care of themselves and their families.

 I believe a man goes through a process to discover, and then live fully in his purpose.
-Richard Leider, founder of Inventure-the Purpose Company, wrote an article titled The Three Stages of Purpose.
+Richard Leider, founder of Inventure-the Purpose Company, wrote the The Three Stages of Purpose.
 The process, or three stages, in the discovery of purpose as he outlined in his article resonated with me.

 Stage One– Uncovering Your Purpose by Focusing on You